The new site design is beautiful.

 Technically, you can instrument Google Analytics to show sophisticated attribution modeling with user session IDs, etc. But that’s rarely (if ever) done correctly.
 It’s tough if you’re not experienced.
 (And it might be faster/easier/cheaper to simply layer on another analytics tool like Kissmetrics, Mixpanel, or a fully-featured CRM.)

-Step #1 starts with the basic User Flow report.
+Starts with the basic User Flow report.
 This report is far from perfect.
 But it gives you an easy starting point to see how people come into your site and interact with certain pages.

 Now you can visualize how ‘cold’ traffic is discovering your blog posts and building trust by looking at product tour pages before taking the final ‘hard’ step that you can track.

-Step #2 for product companies is the Shopping Behavior report (under Shopping Analysis).
+For product companies is the Shopping Behavior report (under Shopping Analysis).
 This will provide more granular data with sessions broken out by product views, added to cart, etc.